Razieleron/week-3-coding-review/README.md

-Test:"It should return 'Boop!' when the index is 12 - so the logic for 'Boop!' should supercede the logic for 'Beep!'"
+Test:"It should return 'Boop!' when the index is 12 - so the logic for 'Boop!' should supercede the logic for 'Beep!'"<br>
 Code:<br>
 let input = 12<br>
 let number = []<br>
 Expected Output: "0, 'Beep!', 'Boop!', 3, 4, 5, 6, 7, 8, 9, 'Beep!', 'Beep!', 'Boop!'"

-Test:"It should return 'Won't you be my neighbor?' when the index is 3, 'Boop!' when the index is 2, and 'Beep!' when the index is 1"
+Test:"It should return 'Won't you be my neighbor?' when the index is 3, 'Boop!' when the index is 2, and 'Beep!' when the index is 1" <br>
 Code:<br>
 let input = 3<br>
 let number = []<br>
 Expected Output: "0, 'Beep!', 'Boop!', 'Won't you be my neighbor?'"

-Test:"It should return 'Won't you be my neighbor?' when the index *contains* a 3, 'Boop!' when the index *contains* a 2, and 'Beep!' when the index *contains* a 1, no matter how high the number the user inputs"
+Test:"It should return 'Won't you be my neighbor?' when the index *contains* a 3, 'Boop!' when the index *contains* a 2, and 'Beep!' when the index *contains* a 1, no matter how high the number the user inputs"<br>
 Code:<br>
 let input = 100<br>
 let number = []<br>